Why a Feelings Wheel Supports Your Positive Parenting Journey

 After all, how can we empathize with kids and help them analyze their emotions when we don’t understand our own feelings?

-Before using the Feeling Wheel to dissect your teenager’s latest mood mystery or your 6-year-old’s tendency to feel discouraged at school, try implementing it when you feel overwhelmed by an emotion yourself.
+Before using a Wheel to dissect your teenager’s latest mood mystery or your 6-year-old’s tendency to feel discouraged at school, try implementing it when you feel overwhelmed by an emotion yourself.

 Like most things, kids learn best by example.
 If we are masters of our own self-reflection, our kids will follow suit.
 If we sympathize through understanding and relatability, our kids will become more empathetic.
 And if we communicate well through it all, they likely will, too.